Fatal1ty/mashumaro/web/docs/13-json-schema.md

 ] == {"type": "string"}
 ```

+There is one compatibility exception when neither option is specified:

+> [!IMPORTANT]
-**Compatibility note.** For a `TypedDict` that specifies neither option, current Mashumaro releases generate `additionalProperties: false`.
+> For a `TypedDict` that specifies neither option, current Mashumaro releases generate `additionalProperties: false`.
 This deliberately preserves the schema produced by earlier releases, although PEP 728 defines an ordinary `TypedDict` as open, equivalent to `closed=False`.
 A future major Mashumaro release will change this default to `additionalProperties: true`.
 If a schema is intended to remain closed, declare `closed=True` explicitly now; use `closed=False` to opt into the PEP default today.

 ## Constraints with `Annotated`